 Which African countries are high risk?

-According to the World Health Organization, only four African countries have seen cases of yellow fever in the past year, although many more countries carry a yellow fever risk warning (see map below).
+According to the World Health Organization, only four African countries have seen cases of yellow fever in 2018, although many more countries carry a yellow fever risk warning (see map below).
 The four countries are Central African Republic (one new suspected case in December 2018); Democratic Republic of Congo (15 cases confirmed since the beginning of 2018); South Sudan (one confirmed and two suspected cases in December 2018) and an epidemic in Nigeria.

 An outbreak of yellow fever in Nigeria prompted the Centers for Disease Control and Prevention (CDC) in the USA to issue a Level 1 Travel Alert (Practise Usual Precautions), saying that “Travellers going to Nigeria should receive vaccination against yellow fever at least ten days before travel and should take steps to prevent mosquito bites while there”.